nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <p class="box info">🧾  <b>Note</b>: Additional information that may be useful for you.</p>

-> ⚠️**Warning** : Information that you may want to pay attention to in order
-> to prevent possible issues from arising when using the application.

-> 🧾  **Note** : Additional information that may be useful for you.
-️

 ## Acknowledgements
 The following websites and codebases were referenced and adapted for our project: